The structure of exceptional sequences on toric varieties of Picard rank two: Introduction

 Let $X$ be a smooth projective variety over {an algebraically closed field~$\kk$} and $\CD(X)$ the bounded category of coherent sheaves on $X$.
 In his ICM talk~\cite{KuznetsovICM}, Kuznetsov posed the following

 {\bf Fullness Conjecture.} If $\CD(X)$ is generated by an exceptional sequence, then any exceptional sequence of the same length is full.

-{Though a counterexample to Kuznetsov's conjecture was recently given on a rational surface, cf.\ the preprint~\cite{krah}, this question is still of interest.
-Namely, if the fullness property holds for $X$, then it implies the absence of so-called phantom categories appearing in~\cite{phantomsGalkin1} and~\cite{Phantom}.}
+{Though a counterexample to Kuznetsov's conjecture was recently given on a rational surface {~\cite{krah}}, this question is still of interest. {For instance, the fullness property for $X$} implies the absence of so-called phantom categories appearing in~\cite{phantomsGalkin1} and~\cite{Phantom}.}

-{In this paper we shall address the question of fullness in the case of exceptional sequences of line bundles on a toric variety of Picard rank $2$.} Let us first explain the general setting before we comment on our assumptions.
-A sequence of elements $\CE_1,\ldots,\CE_N$ in $\CD(X)$ is called {\em exceptional} if {if the derived homomorphisms satisfy
+{In this paper we shall address the question of fullness in the case of exceptional sequences of line bundles on a toric variety of Picard rank $2$ defined over an algebraically closed field $\kk$.} Let us first explain the general setting before we comment on our assumptions.
+A sequence of elements $\CE_1,\ldots,\CE_N$ in $\CD(X)$ is called {\em exceptional} {{if} the derived homomorphisms satisfy

 } For instance, if the $\CE_i$ are given by invertible sheaves and $X$ satisfies {$\R\Gamma(X,\CO_X)=\kk$}, the first condition holds automatically.
 Further, the second condition becomes $\gExt^\kbb(\CE_j,\CE_i)=0$.